-• Silt Fences to be installed for wind driven erosion and surface drainage.
+• Silt Fences to be installed for wind driven erosion.
 Construction entrance to be installed to reduce tracking of soils off site, and temporary sediment ponds to be installed to prevent runoff of sediment downstream.
-Wattles will be installed as may be necessary.

 4.3 Sediment Track-Out

 Instructions (see CGP Parts 2.2.4 and 7.2.6.b.iii):